particle-iot-archived/docs-old/src/content/firmware.md

 {
   Serial.write(45); // send a byte with the value 45

-  int bytesSent = Serial.write(“hello”); //send the string “hello” and return the length of the string.
+  int bytesSent = Serial.write(“hello�?); //send the string “hello�? and return the length of the string.
 }
 ```